Why isn’t Boris Johnson channelling Thatcher on the windfall tax? | Cathy Newman

 A windfall tax won’t raise very many billions, but it would be (as The Telegraph reported) “wildly popular” with the public.
 Even Tory MPs who support Boris Johnson fear he risks making the same mistake as then prime minister Gordon Brown, when he resisted pressure from his own backbenchers and ministers to slap a windfall tax on energy companies to offset soaring fuel bills back in 2008.
 He went on to lose the general election two years later.

-Unlike Thatcher, Boris Johnson wants to be universally loved.
-But having basked in public adulation when he flashed the cash with his “eat out to help out” pandemic policy, his chancellor is now realising how tough it is to hold the purse strings during a time of economic pain.
+Unlike Thatcher, Johnson wants to be universally loved.
+But having basked in public adulation when he flashed the cash with his “eat out to help out” scheme, his chancellor is now realising how tough it is to hold the purse strings during a time of economic pain.

 A Conservative MP told the Times: “No 10 obsessive ideologues are holding back a sensible policy.”
 If they are indeed blocking a windfall tax on ideological grounds, someone should give them a copy of Thatcher’s memoirs.
 Perhaps that will reassure them that Conservatives can tax big business too.